scherian03033/AutoBackup/Notes.md

 #TO DO
 * Thorough system test
-* Fix case of snar present, dependent tar missing, still does incremental
+* Fix case of snar present, dependent tar missing, still does incremental.
+Perhaps it's not a defect worth fixing since auto backup will check for tar file sizes to determine appropriate level.
+If tar files are missing, doesn't do the backup.
+Alternately, just exploit the auto logic to decide if there's a problem.
+Seems easy.
+Will do that.

 ## DONE
 * Dynamically check OS and set up tar, chunk, paste using uname -a.